Sarangbairagi/Marvellous-Restaurant-Record-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 =======
-# Marvellous-Restaurant-Record-App
-The Marvellous Restaurant Record web app allows users to view specific restaurant names, contact numbers, and menus.
-Users can order dishes or items through this app, similar to services like Swiggy and Zomato.
-The app provides details for specific restaurants, enabling users to easily browse and order their desired dishes.
->>>>>>> 2e4a0256f17e4e2cdf6e07d83527942d3bc585c6